HR & Management

 23 August 2012

 No surprise the skills-gap is widening: graduates fail in the basic skills needed to hit the working-ground running.
-Where are we failing in preparing pupils for the business world?

 With thousands of GCSE students due to get their results this week, education is the talk of the town again.
 Between those who will spend their next few years at university and those who are starting the working life straight away, entrepreneurs look at the school leavers and know one thing: they’re not ready for business.

-Eight in 10 businesses believe that more needs to be done to prepare students for employment, according to research by the Federation of Small Businesses (FSB).
+Eight in ten businesses believe that more needs to be done to prepare students for employment, according to research by the Federation of Small Businesses (FSB).
 The skills-gap is too palpable across the UK.